sf-wdi-24/iterators-challenges/README.md

 	// => [[1, 3, 5], [0, 2, 4]]
 	```

 Write a function called `partition` that takes in an array and another function (a truth test).  `partition` should split the array into two groups: one whose elements all pass the truth test and one whose elements all fail.
 It should return a new array with the two groups nested inside.

+## Stretch Challenges

 6. `pluck(arr, key)`